 The descent leads us back over the Spallagrat to the Marco e Rosa hut, where we take another short break.
 Then we start the way back and follow our tracks from the previous day over the Bellavista terrace, the Fortezza and the Persgletscher.
 Shortly before the Diavolezza with its wonderful sun terrace, we face one last climb.

 Sewing machines, sports shops or even a railway line.
-They all bear his name.
-But only he owns the crown: the Piz Bernina (4'049 m above sea level) or also called "King of the Mountains", is the only four-thousander of the Eastern Alps and thus the Mount Everest of the Engadin.
-Inpenetrable.
-That's how it was for a long time.
-Until 1850, when first-time climber Johann Wilhelm Fortunat Coaz dared to try - a magnificent feat.
-He wrote in his diary at that time: "At 6:00 pm we were standing on the peak on pure ground not touched by any human being, on the highest point of the canton."
-We were seized with earnest feelings scanned over the earth to the wide Horizon and thousands and thousands of mountain peaks around us.
-Diving in rocky outcrops of shining glacial seas, astonished, we looked over this magnificent mountain world."
+They all carry his name.
+But the crown belongs only to him: The Piz Bernina (4'049 m above sea level) or also called " king of the mountains ", is the only four-thousander of the Eastern Alps and thus the Mount Everest of the Engadin.
+Unreachable.
+That's the way it's been for a long time.
+Until 1850, when the first climber Johann Wilhelm Fortunat Coaz dared an attempt - an extraordinary achievement.
+At that time he wrote in his diary: "At 6.00 in the evening we stood on the longed-for majestic peak on pure ground which had not been walked on by any human being, on the highest point of the canton.
+Serious emotions touched us.
+The greedy eye roamed over the earth to the wide horizon and thousands and thousands of mountain peaks lay around us, rocky from shining glacial seas emerging.
+Astonished and anxious, we looked over this magnificent mountain world."

 First ascent of Piz Bernina